 The relative value of each of the three categories of awards is roughly equal at the time of grant assuming target performance for the cash portion.
 The starting point for determining the Named Executive Officers' LTIP award is to first determine the percentage of base pay for each position at the 50th percentile of market comparables.
-Similar to the other components of total direct compensation, other factors in determining the actual percentage of base salary are taken into consideration such as experience, breadth of responsibilities, tenure in the position, whether the position held is for succession planning purposes, overall individual performance, and internal equity.
-Once a percentage of base pay is determined, it is applied to actual base salary of each of the Named Executive Officers to calculate the value of the total award amount.
-Based on recommendations from the Committee's outside compensation consultants as to typical plan design, the Committee decided to divide the total LTIP award into three components, allocated equally (based on fair value) to stock options, restricted stock, and a target cash award.
+Similar to the other components of total direct compensation, other factors in determining the actual percentage of base salary are taken into consideration such as experience, breadth of responsibilities, tenure in the position, whether the position held is for succession planning purposes, overall individual performance and internal equity.
+Based on recommendations from the Committee's outside compensation consultants as to typical plan design, the Committee decided to divide the total LTIP award into three components, allocated equally (based on fair value) to stock options, restricted stock and a target cash award.

-In the first quarter of 2010, the Committee selected participants for the 2010-2012 performance period, including all of the Named Executive Officers.
-As discussed above, for all executive officers, including the CEO, target awards were determined as a percentage of base salary.
-The specific amount of each award was determined based on market data provided by Towers, as well as the relative position and role of each executive officer within the Quaker organizational structure, influence on long-term results, past practice, performance factors independent of the terms and amounts of awards previously granted, and policy targets for the mix of compensation between base salary, annual and long-term incentives.
+In the first quarter of 2015, the Committee selected participants for the 2015-2017 performance period, including all of the Named Executive Officers, with the exception of Ms. Hall, who was appointed CFO, effective November 30, 2015.
+The specific amount of each award was determined based on market data provided by Towers Watson, as well as the relative position and role of each executive officer within the Quaker organizational structure, influence on long-term results, past practice, performance factors independent of the terms and amounts of awards previously granted and policy targets for the mix of compensation between base salary, annual and long-term incentives.
 The Committee determined that the use of the percentage of base salary has at times caused internal inequity issues.
-To mitigate this dynamic, the Committee decided to use market data related to a percentage of base salary with application of an absolute value in making awards determination for similarly valued positions of Vice President, Chief Financial Officer and Treasurer, Vice President and Managing Director-Europe, Vice President and Managing Director-Asia/Pacific, and the Vice President-Global Strategy, General Counsel and Corporate Secretary.
+To mitigate this dynamic, the Committee decided to use market data related to a percentage of base salary with application of an absolute value in making awards determination for similarly valued positions of Vice President, Chief Financial Officer and Treasurer; Vice President and Managing Director - North America; Vice President and Global Leader - Grease and Fluid Power, Global Strategy and Marketing; and Vice President and Global Leader - Metalworking, Can and Mining.
 The Committee agreed with the proposed recommendations for total LTIP valuation of each executive.
-The target award for Mr. Barry was 115% of base salary while for the other Named Executive Officers the range was 30% to 55% of base salary.
+The target award for Mr. Barry was 162% of base salary while for the other Named Executive Officers the range was 44% to 53% of base salary.
 The comparative data indicated that the CEO's LTIP target awards percentage should be higher than the other Named Executive Officers because his leadership role in the global organization and level of responsibility and experience warrants the greater percentage opportunity.